cahayatambunan/cahayatambunan/README.md

 ## 👋 Hi there, I’m Cahaya Tambunan

-🎯 I’m a **Data Analyst Intern at PT Gunung Raja Paksi**, where I build dashboards, optimize SQL queries, and collaborate across teams to support data-driven decisions.
+🎯 I’m a <strong>Data Analyst Intern at PT Gunung Raja Paksi</strong>, where I build dashboards, optimize SQL queries, and collaborate across teams to support data-driven decisions.

 📘 I transitioned from Mathematics Education to Data Science after graduating from a top-tier bootcamp (Top 1 of 16 students) and never looked back.